krandslam/VE492_AI_hw/README.md

-2020 SU
+## 2020 SU homework

 Files explanation
-answer.txt: answer for electronic version of hw.
+- answer.txt: answer for electronic version of hw.

-Special thanks to Zhu Shunyi, who was a TA for VE492.
+## Special thanks to Zhu Shunyi, who was a TA for VE492.